quicwg/base-drafts/draft-ietf-quic-http.md

 streams.
 These associations do not affect the operation of the protocol, but MAY be considered by user agents when deciding how to use pushed resources.

-Ordering of a PUSH_PROMISE in relation to certain parts of the response is important.
+Ordering of a PUSH_PROMISE frame in relation to certain parts of the response is important.
 The server SHOULD send PUSH_PROMISE frames prior to sending HEADERS or DATA frames that reference the promised responses.
 This reduces the chance that a client requests a resource that will be pushed by the server.